-Banking and retail are far and away the top industries for smart card use, thanks to all of the debit, credit and store-specific retail smart cards used for purchases.
+Banking and retail utilize smart cards, thanks to all of the debit, credit, and store-specific retail smart cards used for purchases.

 ID verification and access control

-Smart cards are commonly used to verify the identities of people who want to enter business locations, colleges and universities, and other areas where access is controlled, as well as those who wish to access protected information.
+Smart cards are commonly used to verify the identities of people who attempt to enter certain business locations, particular locations on college and university campuses, as well as those who wish to access protected information.

 With healthcare data requirements and security measures developing so quickly (and continuously), smart card technology assists with maintaining the efficiency and security of patient care and privacy safeguards.
 Smart cards permit medical professionals to access some or all of a patient's medical history while also allowing the medical professionals within a healthcare facility to move around from one restricted area to another.

 Mobile phones use smart card technology, known as subscriber identity module (SIM) cards.
 Each SIM card has a unique code that manages the rights and privileges of each SIM card holder and permits fluid access to identify the SIM card user and communicate or charge them, depending on the use of the specific card.

 Computer, mainframe and network security

 Every computer, mainframe and network has similar security that guards a location or protected information.
 Microsoft Windows and other systems use smart cards as replacements for usernames and passwords, which can be easily hacked or shared.

 What are the benefits of smart cards?

 Here are some of the key benefits of smart cards, according to Thales Group, a French multinational company that designs and builds electrical systems for the aerospace, defense, transportation, and security markets: